spataphore1337/faststream/docs/docs/en/getting-started/context/custom.md

 ## Global

-To declare an application-level context field, you need to call the `context.set_global` method with with a key to indicate where the object will be placed in the context.
+To declare an application-level context field, you need to call the `context.set_global` method with a key to indicate where the object will be placed in the context.

 === "AIOKafka"
     ```python linenums="1" hl_lines="8-9"